stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 an alternative transaction history is tantamount to reorganizing the Bitcoin chain to remove conflicting snapshot transactions.

-Crafting and sending this transaction is not free.
-To ensure that it gets mined on-time, producer block reward disbursal for tenure N will not happen until a snapshot for tenure N-2 _or later_ is mined on Bitcoin.
+Crafting and sending this transaction is not free, so its creation must be incentivized by the consensus rules.
+To ensure that it gets created and mined on-time, the producer block reward disbursal for tenure N will not happen until a snapshot for tenure N-2 _or later_ is mined on Bitcoin.
 To similarly incentivize stackers to cooperate with producers to create the snapshot, PoX payouts during subsequent tenures are diverted to a Bitcoin burn address and their STX are indefinitely locked